Jokendo-collab/aced-bioinfo/README.md

 - [ ] When do individual mutations matter and how to evaluate (proteins, immune escape, etc.)

 ## Instructors and their role
-The list of the instructors can be found y clicking the fillowing [link](https://docs.google.com/spreadsheets/d/1OLZyL4V7JmSLisOm3f2GOEFXQEbB6RmtNDbGein52zc/edit#gid=0)
+The list of the instructors can be found y clicking the following [link](https://docs.google.com/spreadsheets/d/1OLZyL4V7JmSLisOm3f2GOEFXQEbB6RmtNDbGein52zc/edit#gid=0)
 ## Session 2: Introduction to Bioinformatics for genome assembly
 ### Session type: Theory
 - [ ] Pathogen agnostic conceptual overview of bioinformatic pipeline steps in and key file types (demux, primer trimming, assembly, etc.)